- UW Shuttles Home

 Where does the shuttle pick me up?

-The NightRide shuttle will pick you up at one of six designated stops on campus and drop you off at any location within one of two zones (east and west).
+The NightRide shuttle will pick you up at one of seven designated stops on campus and drop you off at any location within one of two zones (east and west).
 Click here for a map and for the stop locations.
-The shuttle is large and may have difficulty making it down some smaller roads in the area, your driver will notify you if he or she is unable to make it to a specific destination and will drop you as close as possible.
+The shuttle is large and may have difficulty making it down some smaller roads in the area, your driver will notify you if he or she is unable to make it to a specific destination and will drop you off as close as possible.
 After midnight, the shuttle begins its run at the Communications Building and does not stop at the IMA.
 The shuttle after midnight does not have an east/west zone designation and will drive you to any destination within those two zones.

 Will the NightRide shuttle pick me up at my specific location?

-No, the NightRide shuttle will only pick up riders from the six designated campus stops on a scheduled basis.
+No, the NightRide shuttle will only pick up riders from the seven designated campus stops on a scheduled basis.
 The shuttle is meant as a way for U-PASS members to get home at night.
 For other transportation options at night, we suggest using King County Metro’s trip planner, driving, walking with a friend or biking.
 In order to stick with our schedule, we cannot pick-up on-demand at other locations.
 We will drop you off, within the two zones, at a point of your choice.
-If you would like a UWPD security guard to walk with you to a shuttle stop, you can contact UWPD Husky NightWalk at 206-685-9255.
+If you would like a UWPD security guard to walk with you to a shuttle stop, you can contact UWPD Husky NightWalk at (206) 685-9255.

 Do I need to pay to take the shuttle?